skywalkerSam/skywalkerSam.dev/_data/posts/the-journey.md

 &nbsp;
 &nbsp;

-The journey is all there is.
-And the only journey is the one within, for no destination is final.
-One after the other, and life goes on…
+No destination is final.
+The journey is all there is, and the only journey is the one within.
+For one after the other, and round and round we go… Life goes on,

 i am going home for a family wedding, and i’m stuck on this train, which already had a long journey duration of ~48 long hours, and is now running ~24 hours late.
 Three whole days on a train…